plamorg/voltproxy/README.md

   # ...

 log:
-  level: "info" # can be "debug", "info", "warn", or "error".
+  level: "info" # Can be "debug", "info", "warn", or "error".
-  handler: "text" # can be "text" or "json".
+  handler: "text" # Can be "text" or "json".

+readTimeout: 0s # No timeout.
 ```

 ## 📝 Usage